Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Data Collection

 \section{Data Collection}

-We collect data from Ethereum's execution and consensus layer by running a Lighthouse consensus client and an Erigon execution client.
-Our consensus layer data set covers the period from the genesis of the beacon chain on 1 December 2020 (i.e., slot 0) to the last slot of 15 May 2023 (i.e., slot 6,447,598).
+We collect Ethereum execution and consensus layer data by running a Lighthouse consensus client and an Erigon execution client.
+Our consensus layer data set covers the period from the genesis of the beacon chain on 1 December 2020 (i.e., slot 0) through 15 May 2023 (i.e., slot 6,447,598).
 Notice that the beacon chain launched well in advance of the merge.
-In the time before the merge, the beacon chain was reaching consensus on its state without processing mainnet transactions~\cite{ethereum-merge}.
-Additionally, our execution layer data covers the period from the genesis of Ethereum on 30 July 2015 to the last slot of 15 Mai 2023 (i.e., block 17,268,587).
-We further enhance our data set through validator and address labels from Rated Network API~\cite{rated}, \texttt{beaconcha.in}~\cite{beacon}, and Etherscan~\cite{etherscan} to allow for validator clustering.\footnote{As a result of rate limits imposed by one of the APIs, we only obtain labels for all validators until the end of 15 April 2023 (i.e., slot 6,231,598).
-Thus, our results related to clustering (cf. Section~\ref{sec:validatordecentralization}) span only until 15 April 2023.
-We will extend this data in a future version.}
+In the time before the merge, the beacon chain was reaching consensus on its state without processing mainnet transactions~\cite{EthereumMerge2023}.
+Additionally, our execution layer data covers the period from the genesis of Ethereum on 30 July 2015 through 15 Mai 2023 (i.e., block 17,268,587).
+We further enhance our data set with validator and address labels from the Rated Network API~\cite{Rated2023}, \texttt{beaconcha.in}~\cite{Beaconchain2023}, and Etherscan~\cite{Etherscan2023} to allow for validator clustering.
+Appendix~\ref{app:datacollection} provides a detailed overview of the data collection.